Jules3182/HexFolio/README.md

 6. Expand on features, add customization, etc.

 ## Feature List

+#### Version 0.2.0
+- Random scripts no more!
+It is now a *semi* fucntional app!
+- Webhosting is now working (technically...
+Thats gonna be a huge focus for the next few weeks)
+- I broke down the handful of scripts into two seperate apps
+- NTFY support groundwork has been laid (I will make that work later, but it's in the works)

 #### Version 0.1.2
 - Full project structure has been reworked